G1enB1and/better-chat-voice/README.md

 1. Click the extension icon to enter your ElevenLabs API key and fetch voices.
 2. Select you voice of choice and click Save.
+3. Select your prefered model (recommended v3 for more expressive delivery and broader language support).
-3. Visit [ChatGPT](https://chatgpt.com) and click the 🔊 button at the end of any assistant reply to hear it read alound in your selected voice.
+4. Visit [ChatGPT](https://chatgpt.com) and click the 🔊 button at the end of any assistant reply to hear it read alound in your selected voice.
-4. Optionally - Click the save icon to download the last audio file played.
+5. Optionally - Click the save icon to download the last audio file played.

 ## Security